themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

        +1 GPYUSD
 ```

-7) The bridge author takes some money to buy food to prepare dinner for his girlfriend
+7) The bridge author takes some money to further think about some
-   and think about some other way to make the world a better place.
+   other way to make the world a better place.

 ```
   Transaction G6: